Sky Tavern Ski Area: History

-Founded in 1948, Sky Tavern is home to the oldest non-profit ski and snowboard training facility in America.
 In 2021, Sky Tavern was awarded the National Ski Areas Association Conversation Cup which “recognizes the best ski area programs aimed at bringing in first-time guests and converting them into lifelong participants.”

 The ski area is also well known for its adaptive ski program for children with learning and/or physical disabilities.
 There are five PSIA adaptive instructors that volunteer to coach those children.